nikbearbrown/american-government-with-llms/chapters/03-the-constitution-and-its-origins.md

 ## Connections Forward

-The Federalist-Anti-Federalist divide did not end in 1790.
+The Federalist–Anti-Federalist divide did not end in 1790.
 It became the divide between Hamiltonians — who favored a strong federal government and commercial development — and Jeffersonians, who favored states' rights and an agrarian republic.
 That split structured American politics for decades and shaped the parties that would eventually emerge.

 The tension between national and state power has never been resolved.
 It reappeared in disputes over tariffs, internal improvements, and westward expansion.
 It exploded in the Civil War.
 It reappears whenever the federal government tries to enforce standards on the states — in civil rights, environmental protection, education, healthcare.
 The Constitution provided a framework for this struggle.
 It did not provide an answer.